Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Introduction

 The rest of this article is organized as follows.
 Section \ref{sec:lit-review} outlines existing measures and models for robot strengths.
-We further propose a more general regression models with latent cluster of robot strengths and develop two effective estimation procedures in Section \ref{sec:methodology}.
-Meanwhile, some measures are presented to assess the agreement between FRC ratings and model-based robot strengths of all, playoff, and FRC top-8 robots, the agreement between FRC top-8 robots and model-based top robots, and the stability of estimated robot strengths and prediction rates.
-In Section \ref{sec:num-example}, our proposal is applied to the 2018 FRC Detroit and Houston championships.
+In Section \ref{sec:methodology}, we propose a more general regression model with latent clusters of robot strengths, develop two effective estimation procedures, and present some agreement and stability measures.
+In Section \ref{sec:num-example}, our proposal is applied to the 2018 FRC Houston and Detroit championships.
 Conclusion and discussion are also given in Section \ref{sec:conclusion}.